-For savoury roast cashews, you can use any combination of garlic, chilli, ground spices like paprika, curry, cumin, allspice and black pepper, herbs like mixed herbs or more individual ones like rosemary and thyme and even citrus zest.
+For savoury roast cashews, you can use any combination of garlic, chilli, ground spices like paprika, curry, cumin, allspice and black pepper.

 You can also have a sweeter more dessert version which can include honey or maple syrup, white or brown sugar, egg whites to add an airy golden crunch, vanilla, sweet warm spices like cinnamon, nutmeg and cardamom, and treat like shredded coconut or sesame seeds.

 Basically, if you like it, put it on the cashew nuts and try it.

 Oh and don’t hesitate to roast double the quantity of cashews and keep some back for yourself to munch on once those lovely guests have all left.

 You will need them after all that hard entertaining you have just done 🙂 .

 These roasted cashews will make the perfect edible gift.
 Simply whip them up on the day you will gift them, let them cool down.